CHEGEBB/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Create a Directory Script
+# Move File to Directory Script

-This script creates a directory named "my_first_directory" within the "/tmp/" directory.
+This script moves a file named "betty" from the "/tmp/" directory to the "/tmp/my_first_directory" directory.
 It is a simple script that you can run on a Unix-like system.

 ## Prerequisites

 - This script requires a Unix-like operating system (e.g., Linux, macOS) to run.
-- You need to have appropriate permissions to create directories within the "/tmp/" directory.
+- You need to have appropriate permissions to move files within the "/tmp/" directory and create directories within the "/tmp/" directory.

 ## Usage